lxc/linuxcontainers.org/content/lxd/getting-started-openstack.md

 ## Creating containers

-LXD containers are managed in exactly the same way as a KVM container - either via Horizon or via the Nova CLI:
+LXD containers are managed in the same manner as KVM containers - either via Horizon or via the Nova CLI:

     nova boot --image=trusty --flavor=m1.tiny my-first-openstack-lxd-container

-You may need to associate a floating ip address and configure appropriate security rules depending on the network and
+You may need to associate a floating ip address and configure appropriate security rules, depending on the network and
 security configuration of the OpenStack cloud you are using.